 Obama sometimes erred on the side of caution, but he repaired transatlantic relations and presided over an expansion of the liberal regime into Asia.

-Whether it was through global action on climate change, gunboat diplomacy in the South China Sea, empowering middle powers like Germany and India or boosting NATO’s troop presence in Eastern Europe, the president reinforced the world order at the same time it came under stress from challenges by revisionist powers, including China and Russia, and non-state groups, most notably the self-declared Islamic State.
+Whether it was through global action on climate change, gunboat diplomacy in the South China Sea, empowering middle powers like Germany and India or boosting NATO’s troop presence in Eastern Europe, the president reinforced the world order at the same time it was challenged by revisionist powers, including China and Russia, and non-state groups, most notably the self-declared Islamic State.

 Those stresses remain.
 China continues to test America’s commitment to a rules-based order in East Asia.
 Russia continues to test the West’s unity and resolve.
 Islamic terrorism and extremism could take many years to root out, even if the Islamic State is soon defeated.